infinum/wordpress-handbook/Development environment setup/Laravel Valet setup.md

 To set up a multisite on Laravel Valet you'll start with a WordPress download, create a database and initialize the `wp-config.php`.
 Don't install WordPress yet, or use `valet park` command, as we will need to map multiple URLs to a single directory (depending on the type of Multisite).

-### Multisite with sub-domains
+### Multisite with subdomains

-This type of multisite allows you to access sites with a sub-domain.
+This type of multisite allows you to access sites with a subdomain.
 The URLs will look like this:

 ```bash
 dev.multisite-sub.test               # Main site